-Welcome to episode five of the “Building on the Awesense Platform” series.
+Welcome to episode five of the “Learn to Build Better” series.
 This multi-part series showcases the power of the Awesense Energy Transition Platform, the Awesense VEE Engine, and the Awesense Open Energy Data Model.
 This series shows you how these features can be used to build rapidly, test, and prototype energy-focused applications and analytics using various software tools and techniques.
 In this episode specifically, we will focus on data science notebooks like Apache Zeppelin and Jupyter Notebook.

 Starting on the fifth article of our series may not be the best approach to engaging with this series.
 Click here to check out some of our earlier content in this series and work your way up to this article.
 This series will help you build applications and gradually demonstrate different application design techniques from the least to the most complex.
 If you are in the right place, please continue.

 What are Data Science Notebooks, and why do we use them?